 Lewes Golden has been a Rural Financial Counsellor since August 2015.
 Prior to this, Lewes worked as a trainee accountant, a practice manager for an accounting firm in Roma, and been self employed as a share and derivative trader for his own business.

-Lewes was responsible for the Southern Downs region - predominantly in the areas between Toowoomba and Warwick and south to the NSW border, west to Inglewood and North/east towards the eastern coast.
-With the addition of two new counsellors to the service, Lewes now focuses on areas around Toowoomba and north and west of that zone.
+Lewes is based in Toowoomba and together with another Rural Financial Counsellor, Jen Turner, is responsible for most of the Toowoomba Regional Council area.
 Lewes works with a wide variety of business types including cattle and sheep/wool, grain and intensive cropping, dairy producers, orchards and other more intensive enterprises.
 Lewes has an Associate Diploma of Farm Management from Marcus Oldham, and has completed his Diploma of Community Services (Financial Counselling).

 “Working as a Rural Financial Counsellor is such a rewarding job.
 I love being able to support clients in making informed business decisions that will improve their financial position.”